Who We AreResilience. Recovery. Wellness.

 207-333-3278 Ext.
 204 email@example.com

-A therapist, director, leader, and woman with tremendous drive, Andrea Krebs not only works every day to reduce the stigma our society has surrounding mental health and substance abuse issues, but she also endeavors to support fellow therapists who should be allowed to focus on their critically important work: helping Mainers build resilience, improve quality of life, and reach their potential.
+A therapist, director, leader, and woman with tremendous drive, Andrea Conley not only works every day to reduce the stigma our society has surrounding mental health and substance use issues, but she also endeavors to support fellow therapists who should be allowed to focus on their critically important work: helping Mainers build resilience, improve quality of life, and reach their potential.

 A graduate of the University of Maryland in Baltimore with a master’s in social work, Andrea has worked with children, adolescents, families, and couples in outpatient clinics, public schools, and in private practice.
 She has been in senior management of community mental health organizations since 2006.